nullstone-io/nullstone/docs/CLI.md

 ## up
-Launches the infrastructure for the given block and environment as well as all it's dependencies.
+Launches the infrastructure for the given block/environment and it's dependencies.

 #### Usage
 ```shell